Characterization of matrices with bounded Graver bases and depth parameters and applications to integer programming: Computational hardness of depth parameters

-We have shown that there is no linear subspace $A$ such that $M_{\FF}(G')/A$ would have more than two components.
-Therefore, if the contraction$^*$-depth of $M_{\FF}(G')$ is at most $|X|+|Y|-k$, there exists a linear subspace $A$ of $\FF^{V(G')}$ such that the matroid $M_{\FF}(G')/A$ is not connected and the rank of each of its two components is at most $|X|+|Y|-k-\dim A$.
+If the contraction$^*$-depth of $M_{\FF}(G')$ is at most $|X|+|Y|-k$, there exists a linear subspace $A$ of $\FF^{V(G')}$ such that the matroid $M_{\FF}(G')/A$ is not connected and the rank of each of its two components is at most $|X|+|Y|-k-\dim A$.
 We will prove that the existence of such $A$ is also implied by the assumption that the contraction-depth of $2M_{\FF}(G')$ is at most $|X|+|Y|-k+1$.
-First observe the matroid $(2M_{\FF}(G'))/F$ has at most two non-trivial components for every subset $F$ of the elements of $2M_{\FF}(G')$.
-Hence, if the contraction-depth of $2M_{\FF}(G')$ is at most $|X|+|Y|-k+1$, then there exists a subset $F$ of the elements of $2M_{\FF}(G')$ such that the matroid $(2M_{\FF}(G'))/F$ is not connected and the rank of each of its two components is at most $|X|+|Y|-k-\rank F$ (as the contraction-depth of each of its components is the rank of the component increased by one because each element is parallel to at least one other element).
+We next use that the matroid $(2M_{\FF}(G'))/F$ has at most two non-trivial components for every subset $F$ of the elements of $2M_{\FF}(G')$.
+If the contraction-depth of $2M_{\FF}(G')$ is at most $|X|+|Y|-k+1$, then there exists a subset $F$ of the elements of $2M_{\FF}(G')$ such that the matroid $(2M_{\FF}(G'))/F$ is not connected and the rank of each of its two components is at most $|X|+|Y|-k-\rank F$ (as the contraction-depth of each of its two components is the rank of the component increased by one because each element is parallel to at least one other element).
 It follows that there exists a linear subspace $A$ of $\FF^{V(G')}$, which is the hull of the vectors representing the elements of the set $F$ as above, such that the matroid $M_{\FF}(G')/A$ is not connected and the rank of each of its two components is at most $|X|+|Y|-k-\dim A$.
+We conclude that if the contraction$^*$-depth of $M_{\FF}(G')$ is at most $|X|+|Y|-k$ or if the contraction-depth of $2M_{\FF}(G')$ is at most $|X|+|Y|-k+1$, then there exists a linear subspace $A$ of $\FF^{V(G')}$ such that the matroid $M_{\FF}(G')/A$ is not connected and the rank of each of its two components is at most $|X|+|Y|-k-\dim A$.